 Why don’t grad students pursue private scholarships?

 There are many reasons why people don’t pursue private scholarships despite the fact that they can dramatically reduce or even eliminate the costs of graduate school, medical school, law school, or doctorate programs.
 Some people wrongly assume that scholarship applications will take a lot of time that they don’t have.
 Some students don’t know how to start looking so they give up before they even start.
-Others mistakenly believe that the window of opportunity to apply for scholarships ended when they graduated from high school.
-And still more people simply believe they couldn’t possibly be “good enough” to win an award and don’t ever try.
+Others mistakenly believe the window of opportunity to apply for scholarships ended when they graduated from high school.
+And still more simply believe they couldn’t possibly be “good enough” to win an award and don’t ever try.

 Where to look for private scholarships for grad school